StarNeit/Emercury/doc/tor.md

 ./luxd -proxy=127.0.0.1:9050
 ```

-Run a LUX hidden server
+Run a EMRC hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also